 Several professional leagues existed in the US before the first season of the NASL in 1968.
 But these leagues were at best semi-professional and players did not make their living from the game.
-No matter how gifted US players may have been they were simply no match for truly professional players, particularly in terms of fitness.
+No matter how gifted US players may have been they were simply no match for truly professional players playing in leagues that were the height of professional team sports their home countries.
 This had been the case at the 1934 and 1950 World Cups and it would also be the case in qualifiers against Mexico through the 1950s and 1960s, then emerging as the soccer powerhouse of North America.

-Though never as successful as its first incarnation in the 1920s, the long established semi-professional American Soccer League (ASL) long provided a competitive environment for the development of the county’s best soccer players, even if the names of many of the league’s teams reflected the ethnic marginalization of soccer from the mainstream of American sport.
+Though never as successful as its first incarnation in the 1920s, the long established semi-professional American Soccer League (ASL) provided a competitive environment for the development of the county’s best soccer players, even if the names of many of the league’s teams reflected the ethnic marginalization of soccer from the mainstream of American sport.
 Though the NASL got off to a rocky start, it soon eclipsed the ASL and by the late 1970s was proving to be a surprising success.
-But its success was based upon a dependence on foreign players and, with the exception of teams like the St. Louis Stars and the Philadelphia Atoms, native-born players had difficulty finding playing time.
+But its success was based upon a dependence on foreign players and, with the exception of teams like the St. Louis Stars and the Philadelphia Atoms, teams located in cities that had a long tradition of developing top US talent, native-born players often had difficulty finding playing time.

 When the NASL folded in 1984, that left indoor soccer as the top flight of professional soccer in the US ahead of qualifications for the 1986 World Cup.